 – Significant transitional issues around funding and application of a new system.

-Our in-house specialists are here to support packaging producers through legislative change, and can explain how Extended Producer Responsibility could impact your business.
+Our in-house specialists are here to support UK packaging producers through legislative change, and can explain how Extended Producer Responsibility could impact your business.
 From forecasts, to webinars and training, we can help you to future-proof your packaging, ensuring compliance under new regulations whilst enabling your business to grow.

 Get news, views and updates from our business and across the industry.